ThingPulse/esp-iot-flasher/README.md

 - name: displayed name of the device
 - imageSource: relative url to the displayed device image
 - partitions: one or several partitions.
 We recommend to use just one partition if possible
+    - name: of the partition, will be displayed during flashing
+    - data: leave empty
+    - offset: address in the flash at which this partition should be written
+    - url: relative url where the binary file is.
+Adapt CORS headers if loading from a different domain

 ## Changing device configuration when running with docker-compose